 …..

 The Bitmap Offset field specifies the number of slots between the slot on which the Scheduling IE is sent and the first slot to be scheduled.
-The first slot to be scheduled corresponds to the first bit in the bitmap.
+The first slot to be scheduled corresponds to the first bit of the Scheduling bitmap field.
 For example, if the Scheduling IE is sent in slot index zero and the Bitmap Offset field is set to five, then the first bit of the bitmap corresponds to a slot index of six.

 …..